 Alonzo Jamison, Kidney Transplant Recipient & Former Kansas Jayhawks Basketball Player, Received a Lifesaving Assist through Organ Donation

-As a member of the Kansas Jayhawks men’s basketball team that reached the 1991 NCAA tournament, Alonzo Jamison achieved a level of success that most athletes can only dream about.
+As a member of the Kansas Jayhawks basketball team that reached the 1991 NCAA national championship game, Alonzo Jamison achieved a level of success that most athletes only dream about.
 But his biggest victory came decades later, during a very difficult time in his life.
 Battling end-stage kidney disease caused by diabetes, Alonzo depended on dialysis to stay alive.
 Each night, for up to 11 hours at a time, he hooked himself up to the dialysis machine so it could perform the functions his failing kidneys no longer could.
 Eventually, doctors told Alonzo he needed a kidney transplant to survive, and time was running out.

 “He’s like my twin brother.
 I don’t think he really understands what he has done for me.
 I have three daughters and two stepdaughters.
 I would like to see them grow up into people like Shekinah—people who care a lot about others.”